China contained Covid-19. Now, hundreds of millions of people there are about to go on vacation at the same time

 But for now, the virus is much less of a concern for Chinese holidaymakers, given China's close to zero local transmission and some of the world's strictest border control measures.

-Chen Qianmei, a 29-year-old from the southern city of Guangzhou, flew to Shanghai on Tuesday for her vacation.
+Chen Qianmei, a 29-year-old from the southern city of Guangzhou, flew to Shanghai on Tuesday for her Mid-Autumn Festival vacation.
 She said she wasn't worried about the virus, although she still took precautions.

 "I think China has (the virus) under pretty good control," she said.
 "I'm wearing masks and bringing alcohol wipes with me to clean my hands, especially before eating -- although in Shanghai, few people wear masks now."